If you’re in the business of planning or forecasting for your organization, then you’ve likely heard of Rough Cut Capacity Planning (RCCP).

 Resource Profiles look at your resources by product/period (e.g., monthly).
 Resource profiles show you how many resources you will need and when.
 Resource profiles provide more accurate estimates than Capacity Bills but take more time and effort.

 Rough cut capacity planning examples

 Let us take the instance of a factory that produces two items, boots, and sandals.
 An MPS calculation takes place before the production of the pieces begins.

-The amount of material required is calculated and also the number of working hours necessary.
+The amount of material required and the necessary working hours are calculated.

 A rough-cut capacity planning includes charting out the,